Value Adjustment Board

-After the hearing the special magistrate may make known what his/her recommendation to the VAB will be or defer his/her decision until after a more thorough review of the information.
-Once the special magistrate finalizes his/her recommendation, and VAB counsel has reviewed it for legal sufficiency, the clerk will promptly send that recommendation form to both parties with notification of the date, time, and place where the board will meet to review that recommendation and make its final decision.
+After the hearing, and once the special magistrate finalizes his/her recommendation, and VAB counsel has reviewed it for legal sufficiency, the clerk will promptly send that recommendation to both parties with notification of the date, time, and place where the board will meet to review that recommendation and make its final decision.
 Parties are not required to attend these meetings; however, all meetings are open to the public.
-The Value Adjustment Board may adopt the magistrate’s recommendations.
+The Value Adjustment Board may adopt the magistrate's recommendations.
 However, if the board determines the magistrate failed to consider evidence or made an incorrect legal determination, the board can make a modified or different decision than the recommendation.

 The clerk of the Value Adjustment Board will notify both parties in writing of the board's decision on a petition.
 The notice will explain whether any changes were made and will list the information that the board relied on, as well as the legal reason for reaching its decision.

 APPEALING FINAL DECISION OF THE VALUE ADJUSTMENT BOARD